STOPNOAnime/SaxonSoc/bsp/sipeed/TangSmpLinux/README.md

 # Flash the sd card.
 IMPORTANT: replace "/dev/sd_card" with a proper dev device for your sd card
 saxon_flash_sd /dev/sd_card

+# Place the sd card into the FPGA

-# Connecting the USB serial port
+# Connect the USB serial port
 saxon_serial

-# Boot linux using a sdcard
+# Boot linux with openocd
 saxon_buildroot_load

+# Wait until linux is loaded and then execute these commands to flash the SPI Flash
+TO DO

+# Now you should be able to reset the board and see it boot linux on the serial terminal.
+You now have working linux :)
 ```